Top 5 things you need to do if you get bitten by a snake

 Apply a pressure immobilisation bandage by following the steps below:

-- use an elasticised roller bandage that is 10-15cm wide
+- use an elasticised roller bandage (pressure bandage) that is 10-15cm wide

 - if you don’t have a bandage handy, any stretchy material will do (torn up t-shirts, stockings or other fabric can be used as a bandage)